Runeozzyman/CPS714/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
+First, Make sure you have all the dependencies by using the command "npm install" in the root directory of the project.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev